Nantahala National Forest - Nantahala National Forest

 About This Landmark

-Adventure Guide To Nantahala National Forest
+Adventure Guide to Nantahala National Forest

-1. Nantahala River Rafting
+1. Whitewater Rafting on Nantahala River

 • Visitor Tips:

-• Best Time: Late April to early October
+• Best time: Late April through October

-2. Whiteside Mountain Hiking
+2. Hiking at Whiteside Mountain

 • Visitor Tips:

-3. Nantahala Outdoor Center
+3. Nantahala Outdoor Center (NOC)

-• Amenities: On-site dining and lodging options
+• Extras: On-site dining and lodging services for a full outdoor adventure stay.

 • Visitor Tips:

-• Directions: 1 hour from Cherokee, NC
+• Approximately 1 hour from Cherokee, NC

 Visitor Tips: